alwinphilipose/titanic-data-cleaning/README.md

 # titanic-data-cleaning
-Data cleaning and feature engineering on the Titanic dataset using Python, Pandas, and NumPy.
+Data cleaning and feature engineering on the Titanic dataset using Python, Jupiter Notebook, Pandas, and NumPy.

 # Titanic Data Cleaning Project